Haka ice breakers, energisers and team building workshops with authentic New Zealand Maori warriors

 Insist on authentic Maori warriors

 We are one of only two companies with authentication from Tribal Elders in New Zealand to use Haka for team building, ice breakers and energisers.
+With so many companies offering non-authentic versions of the Haka, insist on your Haka masters being Maori.
+There is no substitute.

 For the full effect, it is essential to understand the language, the story, each tiny ritual, the traditional welcome and the traditional close.